 It's important to note that this hearing is not designed to determine the petitioner's guilt or innocence of the crime for which they were convicted.
 Also, it's different from a direct appeal in that the court is not reviewing the case record to determine whether an egregious legal error occurred that substantially impacted the outcome of the case.
 At question during a habeas corpus hearing is whether the enforcement official has lawful authority to keep the individual detained.

 What Happens If a Habeas Corpus Request Is Granted?

 If, after considering all facts presented in the case, a court determines that the petitioner's incarceration is unlawful, the habeas corpus request will be granted.
 When such a case is decided in the petitioner's favor the conditions of their confinement may be altered.

 Possible outcomes of a writ of habeas corpus being granted include the following:

 - Release from custody

 Proving Complex Habeas Corpus Claims in OH

-Habeas corpus claims present some of the most complex procedural issues of any criminal litigation.
-Issues can only overcome procedural default in a federal habeas corpus claim when they have been raised in every step of your direct appeal and rejected by the state’s highest court.
+Habeas corpus claims present some of the most intricate procedural issues of any criminal litigation.
+Issues can only overcome procedural default in a federal habeas corpus claim when they have been raised in every step of your direct appeal.

 We Offer No-Cost, Confidential Phone Consultations.